Spider Sabich: Death

 The jury convicted her of a lesser charge—misdemeanor criminal negligence—and sentenced her to pay a small fine and spend 30 days in jail.
-The judge allowed Longet to choose the days she served, believing that this arrangement would allow her to spend the most time with her children, and she chose to work off most of her sentence on weekends.
+The judge allowed Longet to choose the days she served, believing that this arrangement would allow her to spend the most time with her children, and she decided to work off most of her sentence on weekends.
 (Critical reaction to the verdict and sentencing was exacerbated when she subsequently vacationed with her defense attorney, Ron Austin, who was married at the time; Longet and Austin later married and still live in Aspen.)

 After the criminal trial, Sabich's parents filed a civil lawsuit against Longet in May 1977.
 The case was eventually resolved out of court in September 1979, with the provision that Longet never tell nor write about her story.

 Burial

 Sabich is buried in northern California at Westwood Hills Memorial Park in Placerville, where he attended high school.
 His hometown of Kyburz, 25 mi east and upstream, did not have a cemetery in 1976.
 Kidd delivered the eulogy at the brief service, with former coach Beattie and former teammates as pallbearers.
-The presence of Longet and her supporters, including ex-husband Andy Williams and their children, at Sabich's memorial service in Aspen two days later was awkward for the Sabich family.

 Sabich is buried next to his older sister, Mary Frances Sabich, a physician who died of brain cancer in 1988 at the age of 45.
 Younger brother Steve died of melanoma in 2004 at age 57, shortly after the deaths of their parents.